 D. Boston University Community: Faculty, staff, and students at Boston University.

 E. Boston University Resources: Funds, space, personnel, or facilities used to support research and scholarship, including direct funding such as gifts, contracts, grants, and University-allocated funds; laboratory space or shared research facilities; and supervision or employment, including student employment, on any such University-funded scholarship or research.
-Use of classroom resources, support for educational program activities (e.g., for class projects), and library resources shall not be deemed significant use of Boston University Resources for the purposes of this Policy.
+Ordinary use of resources generally made available to faculty for teaching and research, such as classroom resources, support for educational program activities (e.g., for class projects), one’s office, computer, University computer infrastructure, administrative support and supplies, and library resources shall not be deemed significant use of Boston University Resources for the purposes of this policy.

 IV.
 General Policy

 1. Intellectual property created by faculty or staff, or by students working on University research or other University projects, is owned by the University if it is created either:

 (a) within the scope of University employment, including work under University grants and contracts with third parties; or